nibags/apparmor-profiles/README.md

 * Thunderbird
 * VLC

-Note: The following profiles had problems updating to KDE Applications 16.12.3:
+Note: The following profiles had problems updating to KDE Applications 16.12.3; use in compliant mode to wait to correct the error:
 * Gwenview
 * Okular
-Use in compliant mode to wait to correct the error.

 These are designed to work on KDE Plasma 5, so these have not been tested in other desktop environments.